 Renewables are expected to provide Europe with 66 days’ worth of renewable energy in 2017, with as much as 41 days provided by bioenergy alone.
-Bioenergy has reached an all-time high in Europe – which is great news given the recent tension triggered by the US’ withdrawal from the Paris Agreement.
-A new information campaign, the ‘Bioenergy Day’, aims at raising awareness on bioenergy’s pivotal role in the renewable energy transition.
+Bioenergy has reached an all-time high in Europe – which is great news in light of the alarming announcements made by scientists on climate change at COP23.
+Because of this, a new information campaign, the ‘Bioenergy Day’, aims at raising awareness on bioenergy’s pivotal role in the renewable energy transition.

 While most Europeans support the transition towards renewables, they often lack a clear understanding of where the EU stands in this process.
 Take the example of bioenergy: biomass is on its way to surpassing the European coal production to become the first indigenous European energy source – but this remains difficult to weigh.
 Bioenergy is also Europe’s first source of renewable energy, yet this is far from being common knowledge.